 Use this table to fetch the permission level and status of your sites.
 This table requires a site URL.

 |SearchAnalyticsQuery||Data manager and Data load editor||Use this table to build a custom query.
 This table requires a site URL, a start date, and an end date for the query.|

 To select and load data from a table, enter the required table parameters and click Preview data.
-Required parameters are marked with an asterisk (*).
+Required parameters are marked with an asterisk (*) in the dialog.
 The table fields are displayed under the Data preview tab.
 You can select fields individually by selecting the box beside each field name.
 Select Insert script after you have made your selection.